sovereignlord.ca

 O're memories bleak and blurred

-The elders continued fighting
+The elders kept on fighting

 Refusing to breach the tether

-But the youth would not be tarnished
+But the youth would not be shackled

 By the schisms of the nether